 They might have been right - I'm sure they didn't take the decisions lightly, nor without having conducted research - but the brutal and careless handling of it all made what had been probably the strongest news brand in the country the target of intense public outrage: a situation which made it harder for those who remained to do every part of their jobs.

-The resignations of first Jennings and then Barry this year were ample evidence that you cannot remove one cog and expect the others to keep on whirring away as they did before.
+this year were ample evidence that you cannot remove one cog and expect the others to keep on whirring away as they did before.
 Newsrooms, like all work environments, are an ecosystem - one that breaks down if subjected to change on a swift and seemingly callous basis.

 This then, was Weldon's chief failing: that he didn't understand either the value of news to TV3, or the importance of relationships within the whole organisation.
 The channel was always the plucky upstart, its culture the stuff of legend.
 But as waves of those who had made it so departed, at every level of the business, so that culture eroded even as flash new studios were built and new brands pioneered.
 And if the public hates your channel for what you've done to its longstanding faces, they're going to struggle to get excited about your reality shows and your radio stations.